Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results

-Lowering the temperature to $T=0.1\,J_4$ and $T=0.01\,J_4$ leads to interesting changes in the spin structure factor (Figs.~\ref{fig:ssf_cmc}\,{\bf e} to {\bf h} and {\bf i} to {\bf l}, respectively).
-In the total $S(\mathbf{q})$, the spiral rings start to decompose and peaks start to form at $\mathbf{q}=(\pm \pi,\pm 3\pi)$ and $(\pm3\pi,\pm \pi)$.
-At the lowest temperature, these peaks have the particular characteristic of forming needles along very specific Cartesian directions.
-The needles indicate that the system has the freedom to fluctuate in specific linear directions, and are also evident in the spin structure factor of the Cu(1) sublattice, formed by the spins of the pyramid base.
-For this sublattice (Fig.~\ref{fig:ssf_cmc}\,{\bf f}), the windmills start to spread out and the peaks disappear from the corners of the Brillouin zone, leading to the needles observed in Fig.~\ref{fig:ssf_cmc}\,{\bf j}.
-Below, we will use an effective model to show that these needles are related to a subextensive degeneracy given by zero modes which involve exchanging all base spins across a zig-zag line that crosses the system in one cartesian direction.
 Continuing with the pyramid apex site (Fig.~\ref{fig:ssf_cmc}\,{\bf g} and {\bf k}), the spin structure factor presents an unusual behaviour.
 When the temperature is lowered, the weak high-temperature maximum around $\mathbf{q}=(0,0)$ (Fig.~\ref{fig:ssf_cmc}\,{\bf c}) spreads and evenly distributes over the entire Brillouin zone except for the wave-vectors belonging to the zone boundary which lose intensity.
 At the lowest temperature of $T=0.01\,J_4$ (Fig.~\ref{fig:ssf_cmc}\,{\bf k}), there is a constant intensity with a square shape outlined by $S(\mathbf{q})$ minima.
-This property will also be analyzed below using the effective model and is related to the freedom of the apex spins to fluctuate because they are only connected to the system by $J_5$.
+This property will also be analysed below using the effective model and is related to the freedom of the apex spins to fluctuate because they are only connected to the system by $J_5$.
 Finally, the Cu(3) sublattice (Fig.~\ref{fig:ssf_cmc}\,{\bf h} and {\bf l}) exhibits a shift of the peaks from the corners of the Brillouin zone towards the mid-point of the Brillouin zone edge.
 Peaks at this high symmetry point are typically associated with stripe-like patterns.
 In this case, both stripe directions coexist and the spin structure factor at $T=0.01\,J_4$ (Fig.~\ref{fig:ssf_cmc}\,{\bf l}) exhibits intensity along the lines that connect the high symmetry points, indicating again that the system can fluctuate in specific directions.